Apirone/woocommerce/README.md

 Requires PHP at least: 5.2

-Requires at least WooCommerce: 3.5.5
+Requires at least WooCommerce: 4.0
-Tested on Wordpress 5.1
+Tested up to: 4.9.7
 License: GPLv2 or later

 ## Description